Mixing times for the TASEP on the circle: Coalescence of geodesics in periodic environments

+Recall the restricted last passage times $T^{m,\ell}_{u,\overrightarrow{v}}$ from \eqref{def:RestrictedLPT}.
+Moreover, recall Corollary \ref{cor:OutsideCylinder} to compare the last passage times in i.i.d.\ and periodic environments, and Corollary \ref{cor:ExpectationLPTRestricted} to compare the expected last passage times.
+Together with the same arguments as for the events $\mathcal{D}_1$, $\mathcal{D}_2$ and $\mathcal{D}_3$ in the proof of Lemma~\ref{lem:NoCrossingLemma}, this imply that for all $i\in \Z$ the event

 holds with probability at least $1-\exp(-c_1\theta)$ for some constant $c_1>0$ and all $\theta>\theta_0$ for some sufficiently large constant $\theta_0$.
-Similarly, we see that the event holds with probability at least $1-\exp(-c_2\theta)$ for some constant $c_2>0$ and all $\theta>\theta_0$.
-Since the environment is $(N,k)$-periodic, we note that whenever the above two events hold for all $i\in [4]$, then they must hold for all $i\in \Z$ almost surely, which thus happens with probability at least $1-\exp(-c_3\theta)$ for some constant $c_3>0$ and all $\theta>\theta_0$.
-Whenever the above events hold for all $i\in \Z$, we see that in each transition from a site in $V_-$ to a site in $V_+$, the last passage time of a path decreases by at least $2\theta n^{1/3}m^{-1/6}$ compared to the expected length of a path when staying on the current line, while for each transition from $V_+$ to $V_-$, the last passage time increases by at most $\theta n^{1/3}m^{-1/6}$ compared to the expected length.
+Similarly, we see that for all $\theta>\theta_0$, the event holds with probability at least $1-\exp(-c_2\theta)$ for some constant $c_2>0$.
+Since the environment is $(N,k)$-periodic, we note that whenever the above two events hold for all $i\in [4]$, then they must hold for all $i\in \Z$ almost surely.
+Let this event be denoted by $\tilde{\mathcal{B}}$, and note that for some constant $c_3>0$, and all $\theta>\theta_0$.
+On the event $\tilde{\mathcal{B}}$, we see that in each transition from a site in $V_-$ to a site in $V_+$, the last passage time of a path decreases by at least $2\theta n^{1/3}m^{-1/6}$ compared to the expected length of a path when staying on the current line, while for each transition from $V_+$ to $V_-$, the last passage time increases by at most $\theta n^{1/3}m^{-1/6}$ compared to the expected length.
 Note that by Corollary \ref{cor:SupremumPeriodic} holds for some constant $c_4>0$ and all $\theta>0$ sufficiently large.
-Since the transitions $V_+$ to $V_-$ and from $V_+$ to $V_-$ alternate, and each path different from $\gamma_{\mathbf{0},(3n,3mn)}$ performs at least one crossing, we conclude. \end{proof}
+Since the transitions $V_+$ to $V_-$ and from $V_+$ to $V_-$ alternate, and each path different from $\gamma_{\mathbf{0},(3n,3mn)}$ performs at least one crossing, we conclude with \eqref{eq:BtildeEvent} and \eqref{eq:SecondEqu}. \end{proof}